Skip to main content

 Tamil Prince rewards return visits more than most restaurants at this price point, because the menu spans enough ground that a single sitting only covers part of it.

 First visit: Anchor around the dishes with the clearest regional identity.
-The Chettinad lamb curry is the centrepiece , order it.
-Add the fried prawn and curry-leaf varuval to start, the chana bhatura to share, and the buttery roti as a non-negotiable side.
+The Chettinad lamb curry is the centrepiece, order it.
+Add the fried prawn and curry-leaf varuval to start, the chana bhatura to share, the buttery roti as a non-negotiable side.
 Finish with gulab jamun, which reportedly carries a firmer, more satisfying texture than the usual rendition.
 This visit maps the Tamil Nadu core of the menu and gives you the baseline for everything else.

 Second visit: Shift attention to the northern-leaning dishes and the butter masala paneer, which uses candy-like chunks of paneer in a preparation that sits slightly apart from the rest of the menu's direction.
-Use this visit to test the cocktail programme properly , the rebooted Piña Colada with cinnamon, toasted coconut and lime zest has drawn specific Michelin attention.
+Use this visit to test the cocktail programme properly, the rebooted Piña Colada with cinnamon, toasted coconut and lime zest has drawn specific Michelin attention.
 If you came with two people last time, bring four this visit and order wider.

 Third visit: Sit at the bar counter or take the terrace in warmer months.
 At this point you know the menu well enough to order around a theme: all the snack-format dishes alongside drinks, or a focused run through the curry section with different accompaniments.
 Tamil Prince is designed for the kind of neighbourhood regulars who come often and order differently each time.
 At ££ per head, that kind of repeat-visit habit is financially realistic in a way it simply is not at the city's Indian fine-dining addresses.